Inferring a population composition from survey data with nonignorable nonresponse: Borrowing information from external sources: The case study: Italian graduates

-People enrolled in the Italian university system are tracked in the Student National Register\footnote{Anagrafe Nazionale Studenti (ANS), URL: \url{http://ustat.miur.it/}} (ANS) of the Ministry of University and Research (MUR).
-Every year, the ANS provides data on the number of graduates.
-We aim to estimate the share of people who were (not) employed rapidly after graduation, e.g., within one year.
+People enrolled in the Italian university system are tracked in the Students' National Register\footnote{Anagrafe Nazionale Studenti, URL: \url{http://ustat.miur.it/}} (SNR) of the Ministry of University and Research.
+Every year, the SNR provides data on the number of graduates.
+We aim to estimate the composition of the population of newly graduated in terms of their occupational status.

-Aiming at capturing such information, the Italian Inter-university consortium ``Almalaurea" yearly conducts the Graduates' Employment Status Survey (GESS)\footnote{\url{https://www.almalaurea.it/en/our-data/almalaurea-surveys/graduates-employment-status}}.
-The GESS collects information on the employment condition of those who graduated during the previous solar year via CAWI (Computer-Assisted Web Interview) and CATI (Computer-Assisted Telephone Interview) methodologies.
+To this aim, we investigate the possibility of relying on survey data, which collects information on individuals who recently graduated.
+In particular, we look at the data collected by the Italian Inter-university Consortium ``Almalaurea'', which yearly conducts the Graduates' Employment Status Survey and sends a questionnaire to all individuals who graduated from Italian Universities in the previous solar year.
+The Almalaurea survey collects information on the employment condition of the interviewed via CAWI (Computer-Assisted Web Interview) and CATI (Computer-Assisted Telephone Interview) methodologies.
 The data are integrated with the universities' administrative archives involved in the investigation, providing additional information such as gender, date of birth, and degree program.

-The response rate is always less than $100\%$; we assume that the propensity to participate in the survey for purely statistical purposes might differ between those employed and those who have not found a job yet.
-An unemployed person may be less likely to fill out a questionnaire about their employment condition; in such a case, the missing data mechanism would be not-at-random.
+The Almalaurea survey response rate is never $100\%$; we speculate that the propensity to participate in the survey for purely statistical purposes might differ between those employed and those who have not found a job yet.
+For instance, an unemployed person may be less likely to fill out a questionnaire about their employment condition; in such a case, nonresponse would be nonignorable.
+We define ``nonrespondents'' as those who do not return the Almalaurea survey.
+The share of those who respond but for whom the value of occupational status is missing can be considered negligible.

+We aim to test the equality between the response rates of employed and unemployed individuals.
+Without borrowing additional information, inference would not be possible in this case.
+Indeed, although we observe the number of employed and unemployed respondents, we cannot compare their response rates without information on the corresponding population sizes.
+Hence, we need to exploit external information.
+Such a proposal is coherent with the current approach of National Statistical Institutes, which are moving towards a statistics production based on integrated sources.
+Figure \ref{fig:sketch1} sketches the problem and anticipates the strategy described in the next paragraphs.